a-kravets/Data-Engineering-UCU/Dev-DataOps/kubernetes/README.md

 A Pod is basically the K8s replacement for "a computer": two containers in the same Pod can talk to each other via localhost, while two containers in different Pods cannot, even if they get run on the same computer.

+Pods represent and hold a collection of one or more containers.
+Generally, if you have multiple containers with a hard dependency on each other, you package the containers inside a single Pod.

+Pods also have [Volumes](https://kubernetes.io/docs/concepts/storage/volumes/).
+Volumes are data disks that live as long as the Pods live, and can be used by the containers in that Pod.
+Pods provide a shared namespace for their contents which means that the two containers inside of our example Pod can communicate with each other, and they also share the attached volumes.

+Pods also share a network namespace.
+This means that there is one IP Address per Pod.

 Kubernetes Deployment automatically creates Pods for us.
 By default, 1 Pod is created unless you specify `--replicas=N`

 text